let go

 5. Your fears about the future have taken over your life.
 When things go smoothly, you can breathe a sigh of relief, but your fears may begin to take over when there is uncertainty.
 With the roller coaster ride of addiction, this may become a cycle that you can’t seem to break.
 Do what you can to help yourself, and realize that this may be the time to let go.

 6. You cannot separate yourself from your child’s issues.
 Sometimes parents find themselves so wrapped up in their child’s issues that they cannot separate from their situation.
 You may feel emotionally addicted to their situation.
-That is a sign that is time to let go and let your child take responsibility for their choices.
+That is a sign that it’s time to let go and let your child take responsibility for their choices.

 7. Your child is not willing to seek recovery.
 Your child may have tried several treatment options, yet they continue to relapse and are unwilling to continue treatment.
 Remind them that you are there for them when they are ready to seek recovery, but do what you can to pull back from being attached to the situation.